Why Auto ApproveResourcesFAQ

 What are the Benefits of Refinancing?

-You may be able to secure a lower interest rate, either because of the current economic climate, or because your own personal financial situation has improved.
+You may be able to secure a lower interest rate!
+This is true when rates fluctuate, when your personal financial situation improves, and – commonly – when you didn’t get the best rate available to you in the first place.
+Many people who financed their vehicles through dealers received marked up rates, meaning they’ve been eligible for a better deal from the get-go.
 This is the primary motivator for people to refinance.
 By lowering your interest rate, you are lowering your monthly payments and will end up saving money over the course of the loan.

 When you refinance, you may be able to change the terms of your payment period and shorten the period.
 This can save you money overall, as the sooner you pay back the loan, the less interest you will ultimately pay.